Idea - a directional distance sensor board

 I plan to tie pins together to reduce IO, and included in a voltage shifter so it will work with 3.3v and 5v controllers.

-I could go further, and use an AT tiny to reduce to an i2c connection, which as long as I have the sample code around would work.
-In the case of trying the sonar with rPi - this makes sense as the Raspberry Pi doesn’t really have the interrupt on IO capability needed to be precise with it.
+I could go further, and use an AT Tiny to reduce to an i2c connection, which as long as I have the sample code around would work.
+In the case of trying the sonar with Raspberry Pi, this would help as the Raspberry Pi doesn’t really have the interrupt on IO capability needed to be precise with it.

 I’ll provide some proof of concept images to give an idea of the board soon.